confluentinc/ksql/docs-md/developer-guide/create-a-stream.md

 running currently.

-Use the PRINT statement to view the results of a persistent query in the KSQL CLI.
+Use the PRINT statement to view the results of a persistent query in the ksqlDB CLI.
 Press CTRL+C to stop printing records.
 When you stop printing, the query continues to run.

 Use the TERMINATE statement to stop a persistent query.
-Exiting the KSQL CLI *does not stop* persistent queries.
-Your KSQL servers continue to process the queries, and queries run continuously until you terminate them explicitly.
+Exiting the ksqlDB CLI *does not stop* persistent queries.
+Your ksqlDB servers continue to process the queries, and queries run continuously until you terminate them explicitly.